UsuarioDelNet/487FinalProject/README.md

 - Another code from the Subway Surfers project that we removed, it was the logic for the cars but outdated and unused.

 ### frog.vhd:
-The most utilized file in the project, it contained:
+The most utilized module in the project, it contained:
 - Color logic.
 Frog.vdh processed all the entities and gave them each a color.
+It made the frog green, the cars red, the river blue, and the coins yellow.
 - Frog logic.
 Frog.vdh both created our frog as well as controlled its movement and state of survival (alive or dead).
 - Car drawing logic.
-Frog.vhd similarly created the cars, and it controlled their horizontal movements and determined whether a collision with the frog occured.
+Frog.vhd similarly created the cars, and it controlled their horizontal movements and gave them a collision hitbox.
 - River drawing logic.
-Frog.vhd
-Coin drawing logic
-Everything drawing logic
-Score logic
-Collision detection (for car, river, coin)
-Whatever other game logic
+Frog.vhd created the river and gave it a similar collision hitbox to the cars.
+- Coin drawing logic.
+Frog.vhd created the coins and gave them a hitbox.
+- Collision detection (for car, river, coin).
+If the frog's hitbox collided with a car or the river, it would change its state to dead and disappear, ending the game.
+Similarly, the frog could collide with a coin and that would make the coin disappear.
+- Score logic.
+If the frog collided with the coin and it disappeared, then the score counter would increase by 1.
+Then, frog.vhd sends the score to the VGA_Top module to export it to the board LEDs.

 ### frogger.xdc:

-leddec.vhd:
+### leddec.vhd:
 For LED segments

-vga_sync.vhd:
+### vga_sync.vhd:
-I think this is just video resolution vga_top.vhd:
+I think this is just video resolution

+### vga_top.vhd:
 Top level module